jubalh/nudoku/index.md

 `zypper in nudoku`

-As of now nudoku is also the official repositores of:
+As of now nudoku is also in the official repositores of:
 * Debian (since stretch)
 * Ubuntu (based on Debian stretch)
 * Fedora